-An Access to Work grant could help pay for any assistive devices or communication support you need at work.
+If you are deaf or have hearing loss, an Access to Work grant could help pay for any assistive devices or communication support you need at work.

 If you need support on top of the reasonable adjustments that your employer makes, you may be able to get an Access to Work grant to help cover the cost of practical support in the workplace.

-If you are deaf or have hearing loss, Access to Work may be able to cover the cost of any communication support or assistive devices that you need to do your job.
+If you are deaf or have hearing loss, Access to Work may be able to cover the cost of any communication support or technology and assistive devices that you need to do your job.
 This could include, for example, a listening device or loop system to help you hear during meetings.

 The money does not have to be paid back and will not affect your other benefits.

-You may be able to get Access to Work if you’re 16 or over and have a disability or other condition that affects your ability to work.
+You may be able to get Access to Work if you’re aged 16 or over and have a disability or other condition that affects your ability to work.
 You’ll be offered support based on your needs.

 You need to have a paid job, or be about to start or return to one.

 You might not get a grant if you already get certain benefits.